Education for Ministry (EFM)

 Education for Ministry (EFM) is a program of theological education for lay people developed by the School of Theology of the University of the South, one of the Episcopal Church’s accredited seminaries.
 Over the course of four years, EFM gives its participants a solid grounding in Old Testament, New Testament, church history, theology, ethics, liturgics, and spirituality.
 EFM develops the skills of theological reflection in a small group setting and helps participants to define their ministries in the church and the world.
 This group meets every Tuesday night from 7:00 pm to 9:00 pm from September through June.
 The members of the group take turns leading worship and contributing topics for reflection.

-Young Adult Prayer Group
+Young Adult Prayer Group (YAPGES)

 Our once monthly gathering of young adults in their twenties and thirties for a light supper, conversation, and prayer.
 Check with the church office for time and place, as we meet in people's homes.